 Reconditioning is the process of putting your piano back in good condition by cleaning, repairing, and adjusting your instrument for maximum performance with replacement parts only where specifically indicated.
-If you piano has deteriorated beyond simple reconditioning, it may need to be rebuilt.
+If your piano has deteriorated beyond simple reconditioning, it may need to be rebuilt.

-Rebuilding involves complete disassembly, inspection and repair as necessary with replacement of all worn or deteriorated parts.
+Rebuilding involves complete disassembly, inspection, and repair as necessary with replacement of all worn or deteriorated parts.
 The piano is then reassembled, tested and adjusted to the same or similar tolerance and performance as when it was new.

-Your piano is a major investment which deserves to be protected through regular servicing by a qualified technician.
+Your piano is a major investment that deserves to be protected through regular servicing by a qualified technician.
 Properly maintained, your piano will sound its best and give you and your family a lifetime of enjoyment.

 The preceding article is a reprint of a technical bulletin published by the Piano Technicians Guild, Inc. It is provided on the Internet as a service to piano owners.
 Piano Technicians Guild is an international organization of piano technicians.
 Registered Piano Technicians (RPTs) are those members of PTG who have passed a series of examinations on the maintenance, repair, and tuning of pianos.
 For a list of Registered Technicians in your area visit our online member directory.